joshuapranada/portfolio/README.md

 # STOCK VALUATION
 ## Background
-Speak on a Data Analyst Perspective; Give what is the project all about
+Speak on a Data Analyst Perspective; Give what is the project all about;

+REIT is blank.

+This sector are govern by the law, Republic Act no. 0000 in which (Brief Description of the law).

 Insights and recommendations are provided on the following key areas: